 Bake

-Bake shortbread for 25-35 minutes until it is just starting to turn golden brown on the outer edges, it will still be very pale on top.
+Bake the shortbread for 25-35 minutes until it is just starting to turn golden brown on the outer edges, it will still be very pale on top.
 Baking time will vary, so it's best to keep an eye out for the golden brown edges rather than relying on a set bake time.

 Remove from the oven and let cool in the pan for about 15 minutes before removing.